 Of course when there is a danger of a hurricane making landfall, those in the affected regions will be made aware that it is on its way.
 But occasionally, no quantity of warning can prepare you for the aftermath of the storm.
 The largest cause of damage from a hurricane are the high-force winds.
 Not only can the powerful winds violate windows and blow off in doorways, but the wind is totally capable of completely leveling a huge structure.

 These forces of nature aren’t as predictable and can make a good deal of damage in a brief amount of time.
-If you are in the direct path of a hurricane of any size, chances are that your home or business will experience some form of wind or water damage.
+If you are in the direct path of a hurricane of any size, chances are that your home or business will experience some form of wind or water damage in Tampa.

 Prior to a storm, there are some simple measures which may help lessen the damage.
 If you live in an area that’s prone to hurricanes, investing in shutters might be a good option.
 You can install detachable ones which it is possible to remove when it is not hurricane season.